Sam Aiona

 Samson K. Aiona (born August 19, 1965) is a businessman and politician in Hawaii who served as a state representative from 1996 to 1998.
 He also served as a party leader and leading a government social service agency.

 He was born in Hilo.
 He was a candidate to unseat Democrat Jim Shon and was supported by Patricia Saiki and Franklin Kometani.
 He served as chair of Hawaii's Republican Party.

+He currently serves as executive director of Palama Settlement.